dimaslanjaka/source-posts/GitHub/toggle-enable-disable-github-hooks-event.md

 ---
-title: Toggle enable/disable github hooks event
+title: Toggle github hooks event
 description: How to toggle enable/disable github hooks event
 date: 2024-02-11T20:31:05+07:00
-categories: [programming]
+categories:
+  - programming
-tags: [bash, github]
+tags:
+  - bash
+  - github
+updated: 2024-11-09T15:53:36+07:00
 ---

 Pre-commit hooks are scripts that run locally before a commit is made.
 They are not specific to GitHub but can be part of your local development environment.
 Tools like `pre-commit` allow you to configure and run hooks before each commit.

 ## enable git hooks